tarantool/tarantool/doc/sphinx/book/box/index.rst

 thread can access the database, and there is only one transaction processor thread for each instance of the server.

-FACT #2: the transaction processor thread can handle many *fibers*.
+**FACT #2**: the transaction processor thread can handle many *fibers*.
-A fiber is a set of computer instructions that may contain “yield” signals.
+A fiber is a set of computer instructions that may contain "yield" signals.
 The transaction processor thread will execute all computer instructions until a yield, then switch to execute the instructions of a different fiber.
 Thus (say) the thread reads row#x for the sake of fiber#1, then writes row#y for the sake of fiber#2.

-FACT #3: yields must happen, otherwise the transaction processor thread would stick permanently on the same fiber.
+**FACT #3**: yields must happen, otherwise the transaction processor thread would stick permanently on the same fiber.
 There are implicit yields: every data-change operation or network-access causes an implicit yield, and every